Japanese Knotweed Removal Cost

 How Much Does It Cost to Remove Japanese Knotweed?

 Japanese knotweed is one of the most damaging and toughest plants in the entire world.
-It can grow at a menacing rate and can be incredibly challenging to eradicate.
+It can grow at a menacing rate of up to 20cm per day, and can be incredibly challenging to eradicate.

-Japanese knotweed can grow almost anywhere, including underground, up to a depth of 3 metres and can have a horizontal spread in any direction up to up to 7 metres.
-Its strength can cause damage to concrete, house foundations, and patios – there are no barriers that this pest can’t take over.
+Japanese knotweed can grow almost anywhere, including underground, up to a depth of 3 metres and can have a horizontal spread in any direction up to 7 metres.
+It can cause damage to concrete, house foundations, and patios by exploiting cracks and weaknesses.

 There are a number of different types of Japanese knotweed removal and prices can vary from £1,000 all the way up to £20,000 for an average-sized garden in the UK.
 These prices will depend on the size of the infestation, the ease of access to your home, and the type of removal that you choose to carry out.